Nagarc/docs.milagro.io-english/milagro-a-case-for-something-new-part-2.md

 This system enables a person, app or thing to verify a receipt by checking a Bitcoin transaction and using math to verify the data.
 At any point, any actor can peruse the Blockchain looking for evidence of a rouge issuance of a share of a key in its identity.

+The Blockchain becomes a shared identity database in which multiple entities validate different aspects of a people, app or things identity.
+Although each such certification stands alone, the blockchain provides a useful way to bring everything together in a unified way that can add layers of trust and experience to each particular entity in the ecosystem.

 These ideas and concepts are further explored in the following section.

 Next section: [A Distributed Trust Proposal](milagro-distributed-trust-proposal.html)